B-UMMI/INNUca/README.md

                             a threshold quality (default: [3])
       --trimMinLength N     Trimmomatic: drop the read if it is below a specified length (default: [55])
+      --trimKeepFiles       Tells INNUca.py to not remove the output of Trimmomatic

     SPAdes options:
       --spadesNotUseCareful